-SAP is confusing customers here because its entire claim regarding Type 2 indirect access has nothing to do with “value add.”
-But this paragraph does communicate that you can export data using an SAP analytics application (but apparently, not ECC, if the logic follows) and use it in say Excel without being charged.
+SAP is confusing customers because its entire claim regarding Type 2 indirect access has nothing to do with “value add.”
+But this paragraph does communicate that you can export data using an SAP analytics application (but apparently, not ECC, if the logic follows) and use it in, say, Excel without being charged.
 But this brings up the question of SAP’s charge for export from a non-SAP application.
 This is another very bad sign for customers.

 This paragraph is a very bad sign for customers.

-This is yet another in what has become a pattern of deceptive articles about indirect access emanating both from SAP and from ASUG.
-The white paper is a type of negotiating propaganda put out as something to “educate” customers.
-It desires the customer to accept a number of false assumptions in order to allow SAP to better leverage indirect access into SAP’s financial advantage.
+This is yet another in what has become a pattern of deceptive articles about indirect access emanating from SAP and ASUG.
+The white paper is negotiating propaganda put out as something to “educate” customers.
+It desires the customer to accept several false assumptions to allow SAP to better leverage indirect access into SAP’s financial advantage.

 Software vendors that compete with SAP should be put on high alert by this white paper.
 SAP is clearly intent on pushing its customers very hard on indirect access and in excluding other vendors as aggressively as they can.
-Vendors that compete with SAP should begin doing things in a collaborative manner to thwart SAP, as SAP’s type 2 indirect access claims and the Byzantine logic for how they justify indirect access is becoming more and more extreme.
+Vendors that compete with SAP should begin collaboratively doing things to thwart SAP.
+SAP’s type 2 indirect access claims and the Byzantine logic justify indirect access are becoming more and more extreme.

 The Problem: Secrecy Around Indirect Access